Powered by SchoolDash

 The Northern Road, Sefton, Crosby, Liverpool L23 2RQ

-Particular strengths include Attendance, Environment, Finances and Attainment.
-Relative weaknesses include Admissions, Progress and Representation.
+Particular strengths include Finances, Attendance, Environment and Disadvantaged pupils.
+Relative weaknesses include Progress, Representation and Admissions.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.